martin-ockajak/cantrip/README.md

-Convenient functional-style methods for existing Rust standard library collections.
+Convenient extension methods for Rust standard library collections.

+It enables collection manipulation in a functional style without the usual Rust boilerplate.

 ### Features